 Khatgal is where most of the tourist activity in the region starts from, so we planned our trip accordingly and checked into M.S.
 Guest House.
 We knew we wanted to ride horses, and had a vague idea of hot springs somewhere a few days up the east side of Lake Khövsgöl, so we worked out a six day itinerary to visit the hot springs on horseback.
 Our plan was to head out around mid day the following day, once they had wrangled a few semi-wild horses to ride.

-We met our guide, Shavaa, who was decked out in a deel (traditional Mongolian countryside overcoat) and a baseball cap emblazoned with the word Atlanta and were introduced to our horses, Aligjee and Borigchee.
+We met our guide, Shavaa, who was decked out in a deel (traditional Mongolian countryside overcoat) and a baseball cap emblazoned with the word Atlanta and were introduced to our horses, Alagjee and Borogchee (Mongols don’t generally name horses, but Shavaa was probably so used to tourists asking their names that he made them up).
 Shavaa seemed friendly enough, and he even knew a bit of English.
 We headed south out of town, bidding farewall to our Canadian buddies who were going on a trip up the west side of the lake, and crossed a bridge over to the east.
 Oona, as an experienced rider, had no problems coaxing her horse to her bidding.
 I, on the other hand, having ridden a horse once or twice when I was much younger, had a hell of a time at first.
-In addition to having no idea what I was doing, an excruciating pain in my knees cropped up shortly after each time of hopping on Aligjee.
+In addition to having no idea what I was doing, an excruciating pain in my knees cropped up shortly after each time of hopping on Alagjee.
 I suppose this hampered my ability to control the horse, who was relaxedly shuffling several hundred meters behind Oona and Shavaa.

 We settled on a beautiful and secluded camping spot on the lakeshore after about 20km of riding and started to set up camp.
 At this point, it was clear that the guest house had forgotten to supply us with cooking gear as they had said they would, so between the three of us there was one shallow and fire-worn pot, one spoon, and one bowl, all of which belonged to Shavaa.
 We laughed about our misfortune a bit and set out to figure out a way around it.
 Shavaa, like most Mongolians, is an absolute wizard when it comes to living off the land, and he whipped us up some surprisingly straight and sturdy chopsticks from some driftwood we found.
 We ended up sharing most meals on the basis that we had only one pot, and Shavaa was prepared to the degree you’d expect from a Mongol.
 They somehow survive off the bare minimum of sustenance for weeks at a time; for six days, Shavaa had with him a small loaf of bread, two tubes of liver paste, a bag of tea cookies, and a small bag of mutton very much nearing its expiration date.
 He surely would have survived, but we still felt bad, so we shared our food as thanks for using his pot.

 Most of our time riding we were regaled by Shavaa’s singing.
 He would launch into patriotic ballads about the wonders of Mongolia or such things, and his rich tenor would echo across the valleys in a very Mongolian way.
 We’ve concluded that Mongolians have a genetic predisposition for having great teeth (they’re always bright white and straight despite never brushing them) and fantastic voices (we have yet to hear a Mongolian who can’t sing).
 Some time during our second day of riding, the soothing tune echoing back from ahead was clearly that of Minii Ulaanbaatar, which reminded us of our days in UB.
-Shavaa was pretty thrilled that I knew the song, so over the remainder of the trip he taught me the lyrics, which I’m trying my damnedest not to forget.
+Shavaa was pretty thrilled that we knew the song, so over the remainder of the trip he taught us the lyrics, which we’re trying our damnedest not to forget.

 Our third day was a final push to make it all the way to the village of Bolnain, where the hot springs are located.
 We stopped for a brief lunch after 25km of riding, and bore witness to dark clouds rolling our way, with the occasional thunderclap in the distance.
 Just as we were mounting up in hopes of beating the rain, another local guide with an older German woman rode up.
 We joined them at a brisk trot as the rain started to fall.
 We spotted an abandoned-looking wooden house (many dwellings in the north of Mongolia are like European style houses rather than yurts) in the distance and hoped we could at least duck under the awning and wait out the downpour.
 We rode up, tied up the horses, and Oona managed to untie the cloth keeping the door closed.
 It was empty inside, but just big enough for the five of us to relax a bit and stay dry.
 In true Mongolian fashion, the rain clouds passed relatively quickly, and the sky brightened up again.
 We left the German woman and her guide and shot off like the wind in the direction of Bolnain.
 I got up to a gallop for the first time on our mad dash to finish the day, although Oona had easily managed to by the first day.
 Oona had been telling me about the different gaits of a horse, and the smooth gallop was a clear winner over the tumble dry of the trot.
 Unfortunately having the pack horse kept us from sustaining such speeds for most of the trip, although Oona managed it quite a few more times.